Chelsea target Werner talks up 'interesting' Premier League as transfer talk grows | Goal.com

 The prolific 23-year-old is one of the most sought-after talents in European football.

-His exploits with Leipzig have seen him register on the recruitment radar of leading sides across the continent.

-A big-money transfer has been mooted for some time now, with Werner considered to be outgrowing his current surroundings.
+His exploits with Leipzig have seen him register on the recruitment radar of leading sides across the continent and a big-money transfer has been mooted for some time now.

-There are, however, no plans to force that issue in the January window.

-Sources have already revealed to Goal that Premier League giants Chelsea have resigned themselves to the fact that they will have to be patient in any pursuit of a fearsome frontman.
+Sources have revealed to Goal that Premier League giants Chelsea are interested in the forward but have resigned themselves to the fact that they will have to be patient and wait until the summer to potentially make their move.

-Werner has now revealed that he plans to keep his many suitors waiting, with it possible that he could remain at Leipzig for the 2020-21 campaign.

-He told Bild when quizzed on whether a summer switch is likely: “As of now I have no desire to look for a move elsewhere.”
+And, speaking to Bild, Werner made no secret of his admiration for England's top flight, fuelling suggestions that he'd be eager to make the move abroad.

 "But many Germans have also been very successful in Spain, such as Sami Khedira and Mesut Ozil."